Minimum Bottom Line Profit Should Be > 7%!

 The total should sum up to the total amount of the report and this entry is coded as one dollar value as a credit to WIP.
 There is no need to give a name to the entry in the name column.
 Actually, don’t do it!
 The reason is that if you do give the project name in that column, it will mess up your project accounting reports.
 The entry name identifies for you the respective project.

 I do suggest using the class column as this will separate the dollar value in the financial report (see above class accounting report) and help you to reconcile in the WIP account at project’s end.
-So remember, for the general journey entry, do not use the ‘Name’ column for this entry and do use the ‘Class’ column to identify the division of work.
+Remember, for the general journey entry, do not use the ‘Name’ column for this entry and do use the ‘Class’ column to identify the division of work.

 Notice that there is no need for a phase code here.
 With financial accounting we are not interested in the phase codes, they are used with cost (project) accounting.